cloudposse/atmos/website/docs/quick-start/final-notes.md

 - Terraform components can be in different sub-folders in the `components/terraform` directory.
 The sub-folders can be organized by type, by teams that are responsible for the components, by operations that are performed on the components, or by any other category

-- Atmos stacks can have arbitrary names and can be located in any sub-folder in the `stacks` directory.
+- Atmos stack manifests can have arbitrary names and can be located in any sub-folder in the `stacks` directory.
 Atmos stack filesystem layout is for people to better organize the stacks and make the configurations DRY.
 Atmos (the CLI) does not care about the filesystem layout, all it cares about is how to find the stacks and the components in the stacks by using the context variables `namespace`, `tenant`, `environment` and `stage`

 - An Atmos component can have any name different from the Terraform component name.
 For example, two different Atmos components `vpc-1` and `vpc-2` can provide configuration for the same Terraform component `vpc`